-Home Table 3 - Delegations to the Deputy Chief Executive and Director for Corporate Service No. COMPI Delegation LIANCE Overall Responsible Body To exercise the Council's powers under the Regulation of Investigatory Powers Act 2000 including authorising a council officer to act as the Senior Responsible Officer whose responsibilities will include approving and authorising officers to act as: Council 10 an Authorising Officer in relation to the Regulation of Investigatory Powers Act 2000; Council a designated person and single point of contact in relation to the Regulation of Investigatory Powers Act 2000.
+Table 3 - Delegations to the Deputy Chief Executive and Director f No. COMPL Delegation LIANCE Overall Responsible Body 10 To exercise the Council's powers under the Regulation of Investigatory Powers Act 2000 including authorising a council officer to act as the Senior Responsible Officer whose responsibilities will include approving and authorising officers to act as: Council an Authorising Officer in relation to the Regulation of Investigatory Powers Act 2000; Council a designated person and single point of contact in relation to the Regulation of Investigatory Powers Act 2000.
 Council approved applicants in relation to the Regulation of Investigatory Powers Act 2000 Council 11 To be responsible for the Councils Information Governance function, ensuring that all legal, regulatory and ethical requirements are complied with in relation to information collected, received, used and managed by the Council.
-Council 12 To be responsible for the Councils Access to Information and Personal Information Rights Request processes under the Data Protection Act (DPA), General Data Protection Regulations (GDPR), Freedom of Information Act (FOIA), Environmental Information Regulations (EIR), and associated legislation, regulations and mandatory codes Council 13 To authorise Annex C and 212 Disclosure Forms which relate to the provision of social care and education record information to the Police in connection with their investigations Council

-Delegation Overall Responsible Boo MBE R AND DEMOCRATIC SERVICES To maintain the registers of: The financial and other interests of members and co-opted members of the County 14 Council as required by the Local Government Act 2000; -Council 14 Officers' declarations of interest in contracts and other pecuniary interests; Courien Any other matter relating to the interests of members and co-opted members which the County Council from time to time establish.
-15 To approve (but not refuse) applications from members submitted under the member Council 13 fund.
-Couriei To approve in consultation with the Chairman of the County Council and the Leader of the Council amendments to the Council's list of events, functions, meetings, outside 16 bodies, conferences and courses at which attendance is authorised as an approved Council duty; or as within Section 175 of the Local Government Act 1972 for the purpose of payment of travelling and subsistence allowance to that member.
-To approve in consultation with the Chairman of the County Council and the Leader of the Council a member's application for attendance at an event, function, meeting, 17 outside body, conference or course not on the County Council's lists referred to in item Council 1/ 9 above as an approved duty or as within Section 175 of the Local Government Act Courien 1972 for the purpose of payment and travelling and subsistence allowance to that member.
-To authorise, after consultation with the Chairman of the County Council and the 18 Group Leaders, the payment of members' expenses claims made more than two Council months after the date of a meeting.
-To authorise, on the nomination of the Group Leaders, the filling of vacancies, or the 19 interchange of members on Committees.
-Council interchange of members on committees.
-20 To agree changes to appointments to outside bodies arising from changes in Cabinet, Council members or group nominations.
-To deal with alleged breaches of the Members' Code of Conduct in line with the 21 To deal with alleged breaches of the Members' Code of Conduct in line with the Council Council's published arrangements.
+Council 12 To be responsible for the Councils Access to Information and Personal Information Rights Request processes under the Data Protection Act (DPA), General Data Protection Regulations (GDPR), Freedom of Information Act (FOIA), Environmental Information Regulations (EIR), and associated legislation, regulations and mandatory codes Council 13 To authorise Annex C and 212 Disclosure Forms which relate to the provision of social care and education record information to the Police in connection with their investigations Council lo.
+Delegation Overall Responsible Body IEMBI ER AND DEMOCRATIC SERVICES 14 To maintain the registers of: The financial and other interests of members and co-opted members of the County Council as required by the Local Government Act 2000; Officers' declarations of interest in contracts and other pecuniary interests; Any other matter relating to the interests of members and co-opted members which the County Council from time to time establish.
+Council 15 To approve (but not refuse) applications from members submitted under the member fund.
+Council 16 To approve in consultation with the Chairman of the County Council and the Leader of the Council amendments to the Council's list of events, functions, meetings, outside bodies, conferences and courses at which attendance is authorised as an approved duty; or as within Section 175 of the Local Government Act 1972 for the purpose of payment of travelling and subsistence allowance to that member.
+Council 17 To approve in consultation with the Chairman of the County Council and the Leader of the Council a member's application for attendance at an event, function, meeting, outside body, conference or course not on the County Council's lists referred to in item 9 above as an approved duty or as within Section 175 of the Local Government Act 1972 for the purpose of payment and travelling and subsistence allowance to that member.
+Council 18 To authorise, after consultation with the Chairman of the County Council and the Group Leaders, the payment of members' expenses claims made more than two months after the date of a meeting.
+Council 19 To authorise, on the nomination of the Group Leaders, the filling of vacancies, or the interchange of members on Committees.
+Council 20 To agree changes to appointments to outside bodies arising from changes in Cabinet, members or group nominations.
+Council 21 To deal with alleged breaches of the Members' Code of Conduct in line with the Council's published arrangements.
+Council